ChaserSystems/terraform-aws-discriminat-eni/README.md

 # discrimiNAT, ENI architecture

 [discrimiNAT firewall](https://chasersystems.com/discrimiNAT/) for egress filtering by FQDNs on AWS.
-Just specify the allowed destination hostnames in the applications' native Security Groups and the firewall will take care of the rest.
+Just specify the allowed destination hostnames in the respective applications' native Security Groups and the firewall will take care of the rest.

 **Architecture with [ENIs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) in VPCs for Private Subnets' route table entries to the Internet.**

 [Demo Videos](https://chasersystems.com/discrimiNAT/demo/) | [discrimiNAT FAQ](https://chasersystems.com/discrimiNAT/faq/)

+## _Pentest_ Ready

+discrimiNAT enforces the use of contemporary encryption standards such as TLS 1.2+ and SSH v2 with bidirectional in-band checks.
+Anything older or insecure will be denied connection automatically.
+Also conducts out-of-band checks, such as DNS, for robust defence against sophisticated malware and insider threats.
+Gets your VPC ready for a proper _pentest_!

 ## Highlights